Malschuetzky/jSumTTest/README.md

 We salute you :vulcan_salute:

 ## 1.2 Potential applications
-Main application is to comprehend reported Student's and Welch's t-test without access to raw-data.
+Main application is to comprehend reported Student's, Welch's and one-sample t-test without access to raw-data.

 By using reported samples' descriptives (mean $M$, standard deviation $SD$, and sample size $n$) the module calculates:
 + Additional sample descriptives:
   + Standard errors of sample mean $SE(M)$
   + Confidence intervals for sample mean $CI(M)$ of any witdh of your choice between 50 to 99.9% (default set to 95%)
-+ One- and two-tailed test satistics for Student's and Welch's t-tests:
++ One- and two-tailed test satistics for Student's, Welch's and one-sample t-tests:
   + $t$-value
   + $df$
   + $p$-value